Skip to content

 Coverage Analysis

-The verifiable footprint is the Americas: docs enumerate real method menus with API codes for Brazil, Mexico, Argentina, Chile, Colombia, Peru and Ecuador, plus Bolivia, Paraguay and a Central American tail (Costa Rica, Guatemala, Honduras, El Salvador, Nicaragua, Panama, Dominican Republic, Venezuela) and Canada.
-On top of that the docs list 12 Asian countries (including India, Japan, Indonesia, Thailand, Turkey and Vietnam) and 18 African ones (Nigeria, Kenya, Ghana, South Africa, Egypt and a Francophone set), but for every one of those the method list is gated behind 'contact your commercial representative'.
-The '30+ countries' headline therefore breaks down into a deep, documented LatAm core and a partner-routed expansion elsewhere that cannot be verified from public sources.
-One flag for Asia: India appears on the coverage list, and under India's PROG Act real-money gaming payment processing is banned from May 2026, with no public evidence of how or whether D24 handles that.
+The Americas carry the business.
+D24 documents real method menus with API codes for Brazil, Mexico, Argentina, Chile, Colombia, Peru and Ecuador, plus Bolivia, Paraguay and a Central American tail (Costa Rica, Guatemala, Honduras, El Salvador, Nicaragua, Panama, Dominican Republic, Venezuela) and Canada.
+Beyond that it reaches 12 Asian countries (India, Japan, Indonesia, Thailand, Turkey and Vietnam among them) and 18 African ones (Nigeria, Kenya, Ghana, South Africa, Egypt and a Francophone set), and for every one of those it gates the method list behind a commercial conversation.
+So the 30+ country footprint splits in two: a deep, documented LatAm core, and a partner-routed expansion elsewhere that an operator has to take on trust.
+India is the one to flag, because its PROG Act bans real-money gaming payment processing from May 2026 and D24 says nothing about how it handles that.

 Regional Breakdown

 Brazil: Pix dominates, including Biometric Pix and Automatic Pix specializations, alongside Elo debit, Visa/Mastercard/Amex/Hipercard cards, PicPay, MercadoPago and bank-specific deposits at Banco do Brasil, Itau, Bradesco, Caixa, Santander and Nubank.
-Boleto is gone: D24's own docs state it was dropped January 1, 2025 under Brazil's updated betting payment rules.
+D24 dropped Boleto on January 1, 2025, when Brazil's updated betting payment rules took effect.
 Mexico: SPEI in embedded and redirect flavors, OXXO and OXXOPay vouchers, CoDi, cards, and a long retail cash tail through 7-Eleven, Walmart, Soriana and the Farmacias chains.
 Argentina: CVU/CVUX transfers on the Transferencias 3.0 rails plus Mercado Pago, with DNI/CUIL/CUIT capture required.
 Chile: Webpay via Transbank, MACH and Tapp wallets, and named-bank deposits, though no Khipu.
 Colombia: PSE, Nequi, Efecty, cash vouchers, and notably Bre-B, the instant-payment system Colombia launched in September 2025, already supported for both pay-in and cashout.
 Peru: Yape, PLIN, PagoEfectivo, the Tupay QR suite, Niubiz agents and caja networks, which is one of the deepest public Peru menus in the category.
-Ecuador runs in USD on bank deposits and cash vouchers, with the Banco Pichincha rail marked temporarily unavailable in D24's own 2026 docs.
+Ecuador runs in USD on bank deposits and cash vouchers, with the Banco Pichincha rail out of service through 2026.
 Uruguay, Paraguay and Bolivia are covered too but sit outside this catalog's market taxonomy.

 Key Features for iGaming Operators